Tonsillectomy

 What happens when I arrive at hospital?

-Please refer to your appointment letter for where you need to report to when you arrive at hospital.
+Your appointment letter will tell you where you need to report to when you arrive at hospital.

-On arrival at the hospital you will be greeted by a member of the nursing team who will show you to your bed area or cubicle.
-They will help you to complete the necessary paperwork and also discuss with you the care you will receive whilst in hospital.
+A member of the nursing team will greet you and guide you to your bed area or cubicle.
+They will help you with the paperwork and discuss your hospital care.
 The nurse will ask you questions about your general health.
-Similar questions will be asked by the doctor and anaesthetist.
+Your surgeon and anaesthetist will ask similar questions.

 What happens during my operation?